STD HOME

 ". . .
 9:50 p.m.: With 10 minutes to go before a canned videotape of backstage Stones interviews and outtakes are to be transmitted from Jersey City over the MBone, and Severe Tire Damage about to relinquish its unlawful hold on the MBone, Thinking Pictures and Sun haven't even received a test pattern from Dallas' Cotton Bowl. . . ."

-STD Editorial: Factual Errors, 1)STD's MCast was from Digital's Systems Research Center, 2)STD is not led by "dummer Mark Weiser", 3)"unlawful hold"? -not!
+Severe Tire Damage Editorial: Factual Errors, (1) Our MCast was from Digital's Systems Research Center, (2) Severe Tire Damage was not led by "dummer Mark Weiser", (3) "unlawful hold"? -not!